 Live video is also gaining popularity, with growing numbers of businesses and brands using it to broadcast interviews, product demos and "behind the scenes" looks at operations, offices and factories on Facebook, Instagram and LinkedIn.

-Consider these stats that show how important it is to incorporate video into your digital marketing strategy:
+Consider these stats that show how important it is to incorporate video into your digital

 - 72% of brands and businesses say video has improved their conversion rates.